|Project:||ESR-1: PhD at the University of Groningen, the Netherlands|

 |Supervisor:||Dr. Maxim S. Pchenitchnikov|

 |Starting Date:||(to be announced)|

 |End Date:||(to be announced)|

 Optical Condensed Matter group, Zernike Institute for Advanced Materials, University of Groningen, the Netherlands

 The project is focused at studying dynamics of excitons and charge-transfer states in photovoltaic blends and organic solar cells, and their relation to morphology.
-The PhD will spend 6 months at Institute of Materials Science of Barcelona, to be trained on structural investigation techniques, to confront morphology characterization with the results obtained by ultrafast spectroscopy.
-The PhD will also spend 1 month at Heliatek (Germany) to learn the organic solar cells manufacturing techniques.
+The ESR will spend 6 months at Institute of Materials Science of Barcelona, to be trained on structural investigation techniques, to confront morphology characterization with the results obtained by ultrafast spectroscopy.
+The ESR will also spend 1 month at Heliatek (Germany) to learn the organic solar cells manufacturing techniques.

 The University of Groningen (Rijksuniversiteit Groningen), was founded in 1614 and is the second oldest in the Netherlands.
 With its 6500 employees, it houses ~30000 students (incl.
 3750 international students) and 1500 PhD students, 48% of whom are international.
 It belongs to the top 100 research universities in the world and is a member of the distinguished international Coimbra Group of European universities.The University of Groningen is in the top 3 of European research universities in the fields of Material Sciences and Chemistry.